Daniel Kirschner, President & CEO, and Shawn Green, Chairman – Greenfly

 5. What do you see ahead in the next five years?

-Daniel - Greenfly is becoming the essential tool for creating and managing relationships.
-It works with the ecosystem to connect people with content at the right place and time.
+Daniel – Greenfly is becoming the essential sofware for creating and managing team and player, league and broadcaster, and league and team relationships.
+It works with the ecosystem to give access to digital media to the right people at the right place and time.
 We see ahead automating via machine learning and other tech to better facilitate the creation and distribution of content at scale, which was impossible a year or two ago.

 Shawn – We have more than a foundation—we have a well-built and well-rounded platform.
 We listen to what the market is polling and what customers want.
 It makes our jobs a lot easier.
 We know if at some point we want to do something, we have developers to do it.
 We see more machine learning, more tools to help organizations work together seamlessly and a lot of things we haven’t even thought of yet.
 The market will open up in other ways and we’ll be ready for those changes.
 Stories was not ready two years ago.
 Now we’re here.
 Our foundational platform now plugs into other platforms, and we’re looking at other countries for expansion and making all those integrations deeper.